litmuschaos/litmus/adopters/organizations/halodoc.md

-### How we explored litmus
+### How we use litmus

-At Halodoc we explored Litmus to validate the resiliency of our private aws managed eks by covering the following areas.
+At Halodoc we use Litmus to validate the resiliency of our private aws managed eks by covering the following areas.

 - Testing resiliency of Control plane Kubernetes Infrastructure
 - Validating the HA of different control plane services